-- Take a before snapshot of the explain of your SQL statement, allowing to notice any changes in the execution plan caused by your optimization activities.
+- Take a before snapshot of your SQL statement’s explain plan, allowing you to notice any changes in the execution plan caused by your optimization activities.

 - Check the completeness and up-to-dateness of your statistics.
 Do this even before taking any closer look at the execution plan.
 Add missing statistics and update the old ones.
 Watch out for steps with low or no confidence, but don’t assume that you can consistently achieve high confidence levels.
 Particular kind of conditions prevents high confidence (OR conditions, for example).

-- If statistics had to be refreshed or completed, run another explain and examine if the execution plan has changed.
+- Suppose statistics had to be refreshed or completed, run another explanation, and examine if the execution plan changed.
 If the optimizer has a new execution plan, rerun your query.
 The new execution plan could have solved your performance issue.

 - Execute your SQL statement and watch each step in real time.

-- Wasteful workload: Watch out for discrepancies between estimated rows and row returned in each step, as this will mislead the optimizer, causing it to choose the wrong data preparation (copy, rehash, etc.) and join strategies (product join instead of the merge join, etc.).
+- Wasteful workload: Watch out for discrepancies between estimated rows and row returned in each step.
+This will mislead the optimizer, causing it to choose the wrong data preparation (copy, rehash, etc.) and join strategies (product join instead of the merge join).
 If this is the case and all your statistics are fine, you need to start thinking about possible solutions like temporary tables, advanced indexing, partitioning, query rewriting, etc.

-- Skewed data: If you detect a step in the execution plan which is skewed, your base tables have a well-distributing primary index and the statistics are excellent, a skewed intermediate spool probably causes the problem.
-Skewed spool happens for several reasons, like in the case of two joined tables moved to a common ROWHASH with only a few distinct values.
+- Skewed data: If you detect a step in the execution plan, which is skewed, your base tables have a well-distributing primary index, and the statistics are excellent.
+A skewed intermediate spool probably causes the problem.
+Skewed spool happens for several reasons like two joined tables moved to a common ROWHASH with only a few distinct values.
 There is no secret to solving such a problem.
-If the goal is to avoid the skewed spool, you should consider all optimization techniques which can help you, like breaking up queries into smaller parts, splitting the query into two parts, one handling the skewed values, the other handling the un-skewed values.
+Suppose the goal is to avoid the skewed spool.
+In that case, you should consider all optimization techniques which can help you, like breaking up queries into smaller parts, splitting the query into two parts, one handling the skewed values, the other handling the un-skewed values.